marcoantonioni/daffy/daffydoc/docs/Supporting-Software/Turbo.md

 # Turbonomic

 !!! attention

 	You will be required to provide a license key to fully enable the 	Turbonomic Platform.
 When the platform installation is complete, you will 	be presented with a URL where you will need to configure the administrator 	password and provide a valid Turbonomic license key.

 ![DeployingTurbonomicsOnOpenShift.png](../images/SupportingSoftware/Turbonomics/DeployingTurbonomicsOnOpenShift.png)

+!!! info inline end

+	The default admin username for the Turbonomic Platform is:
+	**administrator**

 KubeTurbo is the Turbo Metric Collector designed to send metrics and usage data from the Kubernetes environment to a Turbonomic Platform instance.
 Installing KubeTurbo will require you to provide the Turbonomic Platform topology processor URL and the administrator password.

-!!! info inline end
-The default admin username for the Turbonomic Platform is: administrator.

 ##TURBONOMIC PLATOFRM